Ankit-58/RENTING-HOUSE/README.md

 BUSINESS PROBLEM

 Renting a house or an apartment is never easy.
 Whether you are a college student or a working professional, renting a place always seems like a daunting task that is often impulsive or risky.
 Rent is influenced by several factors.
+In this challenge, participants will predict the house-rents using data science methods, machine learning and  hyperparameter tuning.